dedevez/DevCheatSheets/README.md

    cd DevCheatSheets
    ```

-2. Open the `.ipynb` file of interest in your preferred environment (Jupyter, VS Code, or IntelliJ IDEA).
+2. Open the `.md` file of interest using any Markdown viewer or editor.

-3. Follow along with the instructions and execute the cells to see live results.
+3. Follow the instructions to complete your task efficiently.

 ---